 Interdisciplinary Workshop of the FSP "Biobased Processes and Reactor Technologies

-At the first workshop of the research center (FSP) "Biobased Processes and Reactor Technologies" at the Hamburg University of Technology (TUHH), more than 100 researchers from 16 institutes met to present the latest research results and to exchange professional ideas.
-The event took place at the premises of TuTech Innovation GmbH at Harburger Schlossstraße 6-12.
+At the second workshop of the research cluster (FSP) "Biobased Processes and Reactor Technologies" at Hamburg University of Technology (TUHH), 86 researchers from 14 institutes gathered to share recent research findings and engage in professional exchange.
+The event was hosted at TuTech Innovation GmbH, located at Harburger Schlossstraße 6–12.

 article